kubedb/docs/docs/reference/kubedb_delete.md

 ### Examples

 ```
-  # Delete a elasticsearch using the type and name specified in elastic.json.
+  # Delete an Elasticsearch using the type and name specified in elastic.json.
   kubedb delete -f ./elastic.json

   # Delete a postgres based on the type and name in the JSON passed into stdin.